tiloftus/SICSS_Pkg/README.md

 An example package used for SICSS.
 The package provides multiple simple functions to be used for text analysis.
 These functions are count_words, get_top_n_words, and avg_word_length.
 To run the functions on text files, the functions run_count_words_from_file, run_top_words_from_file, and run_avg_words_from_file are included.

 1. Take a look at core.py to see these functions.
+Also, feel free to look at setup.py and __init__.py while exploring the file structure of the package directory as a whole.

 2. Open the file example.ipynb, which is just an empty Python notebook.

-3. In a code cell, install the example package.
+3. In a code cell, install the example package, which is called SICSS_Pkg.
 In addition to the example package I made, you will also need to install nltk, a popular Python package for working with human language data.
 ```
 !pip install -e .
 !pip install nltk